How can you measure a person's beliefs? What about their risk attitudes? What methods could we use to minimise reporting bias?

 In face to face surveys, there may be concerns about social desirability bias resulting in under-reporting of what respondents perceive as negative behaviours and over-reporting of positive behaviours.
 We piloted some measures for the objective measurement of education investment assets in the endline survey of a Randomised Control Trial in Kenya (Orkin et al., 2020).
 This post provides details on each measure and the issues encountered in the setting.

-The Centre for the Study of African Economies runs a popular Coder's Corner series for advice on handling your data or writing code for particular analysis techniques.
+The Centre for the Study of African Economies runs a popular Coder's Corner series providing advice on managing data and code used in analysis.
 Below are links to a few of their posts which might be particularly useful for researchers in behavioural economics, psychology and psychiatry.

 The interests of researchers and policymakers often extend beyond a simple average treatment effect when evaluating interventions in randomised experiments.
 Exploring heterogeneous treatment effects, or average treatment effects by subgroups and covariates, can provide useful answers to a variety of important questions.
 This post explores using machine learning methods for inference on heterogeneous treatment effects.